Overcoming Conflicting Data when Updating a Neural Semantic Parser: Task Setup

 \subsection{Creating Synthetic Changes}

-To test methods of introducing changes, we create simulated updates on an existing semantic parsing dataset.
-We use the TOP dataset, which contains over 40,000 queries about navigation or events labeled with tree-based semantic parses \cite{gupta-etal-2018-semantic-parsing}.
-In our setup, the data of the semantic parsing dataset represents the V2 form we desire after a change, and we modify some examples to represent a V1 form before an update.
-Our changes can easily be done in the reverse direction automatically, while still being interesting in the forward direction.
+To enable exploration of the conflicting data problem, we demonstrate a method for easily simulating updates with conflicts on an existing publicly available dataset.
+We form our synthetic updates in the reverse direction -- the data from the original dataset represents the final V2 form, and we modify some examples to represent a V1 (pre-update) form.
+We aim to make changes that can be done automatically in the reverse direction, while still being interesting to learn in the forward direction.